JJ/granada-off/text/roundabouts.md

 someone started to live there and had to be ousted by the police.
 Hey, you can not beat the views.
 >Actually, that is fake.
 Not the helicopter.
 The squatter.
+We love helicopter roundabouts in Granada, actually.
+There is another [with a fake helicopter in Ogíjares](http://www.granadahoy.com/article/granada/2019928/vueltas/con/las/rotondas.html), close to Alhendín.
+And sculptures.

 Remember next time you see *something* in the middle of a roundabout in the suburbs of Granada.
 Do not ask What the heck is *that*?.
 The